 Inflation risk is the possibility that the rate of inflation will significantly exceed the rate of return on your investment.
 This would mean that the cost of living has increased so much that you have lost out overall, even though your investment has performed well in £ terms.

-Generally this risk is seen as applying more to cash ISAs than to stocks and shares isas.
+Generally this risk is seen as applying more to cash than to investments.
 This is because historically investing in the stock market usually keeps pace with inflation better than savings rates.

 Our algorithms and comparison tables do not take inflation risk into account.
 We could allow for inflation risk by simply re-expressing all projections and targets in real terms rather than actual £ amounts, but this would make everything harder to understand.
 For this particular risk, we think keeping it simple is most important.